 Your Part D late enrollment penalty is due in our office by the 1st of each month.
-If we have not received your penalty payment by the 1st of each month, we will send you a notice telling you that your plan membership will end if we do not receive your Part D late enrollment penalty within three calendar months.
+If you are required to pay a Part D late enrollment penalty, that penalty is due in our office by the 1st of each month.
+If we have not received your payment by the 1st of each month, we will send you a notice telling you that your plan membership will end if we do not receive your Part D late enrollment penalty, if owed, within three calendar months.
 If you are required to pay a Part D late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.

-If you are having trouble paying your Part D late enrollment penalty on time, please contact Member Services to see if we can direct you to programs that will help with your penalty.
-(Phone numbers for Member Services are printed on the back cover of this booklet.)
+If you are having trouble paying your Part D late enrollment penalty, if owed, on time, please contact Member Services to see if we can direct you to programs that will help with your costs.